-Fresh fruits and vegetables are ideal, but don’t forget about the freezer section when you go grocery shopping.
+Fresh fruits and vegetables are great but don’t forget about the freezer section when you go grocery shopping.

-Canned and frozen produce are picked at their prime and either flash-frozen or heated/pasteurized and packaged immediately, so they can be just as healthy as their fresh counterparts.
+Canned and frozen produce is picked at its prime and either flash-frozen or heated/pasteurized and packaged immediately, so they can be just as healthy as their fresh counterparts.

 Bonus?
 A frozen bag of spinach will last longer than a bag of fresh, which cuts down on food waste, which can mean more money in your wallet in the long run.